Universal-Health-Chain/pouchdb-adapter-react-native-sqlite/README.md

       // importing the class for react native const nativeSQLite = require('@universal-health-chain/react-native-quick-websql-ts');

-      // instantiate the plugin for react native const pluginSQLite = new nativeSQLite.SQLitePlugin();
+      // instantiate the SQLite plugin for react native const pluginSQLite = new nativeSQLite.SQLitePlugin();

-      // create the SQLite adapter for react native const adapterSQLite = createPlugin(pluginSQLite);
+      // create the SQLite adapter with the plugin for react native const adapterSQLite = createPlugin(pluginSQLite);

       PouchDB.plugin(HttpPouch)